Chad-Powellv1/pseudoCode/pseudocode.md

   - **FUNCTION**: ALLOW gas glow if power failure.

-    - IF Pilot Light Object is lit AND Electronic Controlled Gas Valve Object receives signal from Thermocouple Object
+    - IF Pilot Light Object is lit AND Electronic Controlled Gas Valve Object receives continuity from Thermocouple Object

     - THEN gas WILL flow to Gas Burner Object.